jechol/daybit-api-docs/source/includes/_pydaybit.md

 `num_canceled_orders` | Number of successfully canceled orders.

 <aside class="notice">
- Daybit API server is expecting orders in CSV format (ex, "1,2,3").
+ DAYBIT API server is expecting orders in CSV format (ex, "1,2,3").
 However, you should use a list of order <code>id</code>s if you are using Pydaybit.
  </aside>